 I don’t know why I kept pressing on with these methods for far too long, it didn’t work in the least.
 There were a lot of hurt feelings and lost effort on both sides.
 It was too much pressure for both of us.

 I don’t want to be the mom who nags, and I don’t want to be the mom who is constantly punishing my kid for being a kid.
 To me, giving a reward for doing something is just punishing her for not doing it through withholding the reward.
 Forcing her to do something she doesn’t want to, and maybe doesn’t need to (sitting on the potty at timed intervals), is just setting her up for failure because 9 times out of 10, there was no need to sit on the potty.

-In the end, all I had to do was make a big deal about how cool her new “big girl underwear” was and maybe told a white lie about how there were no more Pull-Ups.
+In the end, all I had to do was make a big deal about how cool her new cloth “big girl underwear” was and maybe tell a white lie about how there were no more Pull-Ups.

-The training pants held most messes (some better than others), and unlike Pull-Ups, she wouldn’t sit in them.
+The training pants held most messes (some better than others, and a review/ buying guide is coming), and unlike Pull-Ups, she wouldn’t sit in them.
 In cloth training underwear she’d actually try to sit on the potty after having an accident to finish her business.

 Finally!
-By just going with the flow this way, never shaming her for having an accident, and just not trying so dang hard, the potty became a positive thing once again, and in no time we were back on track.
+By just going with the flow this way, never accidentally shaming her for having an accident, and just not trying so dang hard, the potty became a positive thing once again, and in no time we were back on track.

-Didn’t Have Enough Training Underwear Ready
+3. Didn’t Have Enough Training Underwear Ready

 My daughter is like her mama in that she always has a drink nearby and as is always needing to let that water out.
 While many training pant brands recommend about six training pants at the ready, my girl needed about eight per day.

 In my amnesia, I tried to start the whole process when the first three potty pants arrived, so of course I ran out in about ten seconds.
 This was a problem.